 Toronto based singer and songwriter Melissa Lauren has smoothly made the transition from veteran swing “crooness” to songwriter.
 The music - her own brand of old school jazz, Do-wap and blues mixed with Indie pop inflections and sounds; very much a product of her early musical training meeting her adult musical encounters.

-Her latest single, "Stop" will be released on January 22nd, and available for pre-save and order.
+Her latest single, "Stop" was released on January 22nd, to positive fan and media response.
 In order to adhere to Covid19 restrictions and safety, the song was recorded and produced at home, with husband Nathan Hiltz playing guitar, bass, and banjo, David MacDougall on drums (remotely.)
 The song is charged with political undertones, and emotional reckoning, and will be part of a full length recording, "The Little Ones", an audience crafted collection of songs.
 Curated after a series of house concerts and a Canadian Tour, the repertoire or “playlist” consists of the songs that resonated most with listeners.

 “The shows were intimate enough that I could talk to people after, even during.
 Three sets of jazz, blues and folky pop were whittled down to ten songs, to be eventually recorded as an album.”